tanvi355/tanvi355/README.md

 - 🔭 I’m currently working on improving my problem solving skills
-- 🌱 I’m currently learning everything 😂
+- 🌱 I’m currently learning DSA & beginning with ML
 - 👯 I’m looking to collaborate on different projects
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like to read biographies and non-fictions.